ppy/osu-wiki/wiki/Getting_Started_Contributing_to_Wiki/en.md

  ![Registration Snapshot Example](2.jpg "Registration Snapshot")

- Now click "Create an account" and you're well on your way to Contribute to osu!wiki.
+ Now click "Create an account" and you're well on your way to contribute to osu!wiki.

 ## Forking